Paz de la Huerta: 2010–present: Career expansion and later roles

 In July 2011, de la Huerta signed on to play Abby Russell, the protagonist in the horror film Nurse 3D.
 A sequel for Nurse had been rumored by de la Huerta on her Twitter page with her stating that Nurse 2 would start shooting soon.
 However, In 2015, it was reported that de la Huerta was suing the filmmakers, for ruining her career and injuring her when a speeding ambulance driven by a stunt driver struck her while shooting.

 In 2014, she completed filming in Las Vegas for the movie Death in the Desert, cast as Margo and co-starring with Michael Madsen and Shayla Beesley.
 She also had a supporting role in the Canadian horror film The Editor.
 She later appeared in Louis Theroux's 2015 documentary My Scientology Movie when she "crashed" an interview.

-The next year, de la Huerta played Pepper in the drama film Bare, opposite Dianna Agron.
+The next year, de la Huerta played Pepper in the drama film Bare opposite Dianna Agron.
 The film follows a young woman living in a small desert town in Nevada, who becomes romantically involved with a female drifter who leads her into a life of drugs, stripping, and psychedelic spiritual experiences.
 Director Natalia Leite wanted to cast two women who were willing to be totally raw and exposed on camera in the leading roles.
 She stated: "I wanted to find two women who were very different from each other to put those two contrasting energies together."
 The film had a world premiere at the Tribeca Film Festival on April 19, 2015.
-Frank Scheck of The Hollywood Reporter wrote that de la Huerta was perfectly cast for her role as Pepper, though the film has a "mundane storyline."
+Frank Scheck of The Hollywood Reporter wrote that de la Huerta was perfectly cast for her role as Pepper, though the film has a "mundane storyline".
 John Stewart of The Slanted wrote, "The film is an wonderful departure for Glees Dianna Agron and her performance with Paz de la Huerta is sure to spark a lot more work in the future for both rising stars."

+De la Huerta walked the runway for the Autumn 2026 Vivienne Westwood collection in March 2026.

 Artwork

-In July 2024, de la Huerta, who began painting in her childhood, exhibited a collection of fourteen works at the Ruttkowski;68 contemporary art gallery in Paris, titled "El Vallé de Lagrimas" (English: "The Valley of Tears").
+In July 2024, de la Huerta, who began painting in her childhood, exhibited a collection of fourteen works at the Ruttkowski;68 contemporary art gallery in Paris, titled "El Valle de Lágrimas" (English: "The Valley of Tears").
 The collection featured works completed in watercolor, ink, and oil resin.
 The paintings, often surrealist in nature, are also based on parts of de la Huerta's life.
 She described her paintings as "very Biblical" and influenced by her Catholic faith.
-Her work was exhibited in Los Angeles in February 2025.
+Her work was exhibited at a Los Angeles art gallery in February 2025.

 Personal life

 De la Huerta lived in New York City in an apartment on Gay Street, and then moved into an apartment adjacent to her mother in the Tribeca neighborhood.
+As of 2021, de la Huerta resided in a farmhouse "near Paris".

 She has a cobra tattooed on one leg and a crown on an arm, the latter as a tribute to her lineage.